Autopilot (AIOps Module)

 • Device Credential Check

-Looks for devices experiencing an Authentication service check failure (part of Config Manager).
-Then parses through all device templates to find working credentials for that device.
-If working credentials are found, the name device template is output to the Autopilot activity log along with the name of the failing device so that an administrator may update the device configuration to include the working credentials.
-If no working are found, an exception is output to the Autopilot activity log along with the device name and a message that no working credentials could be found.
+The model parses through all device templates and attempts to find working credentials for each failed device.
+If working credentials are found, the name of the device template containing them is output to the Autopilot Activity Log along with the name of the failing device so that an administrator can update the device configuration to include the working credentials.
+If no working credentials are found, an exception is output to the Autopilot Activity Log with the device name and a message that no working credentials could be found.

 Solution Setup